 Generally, the ionosphere can be viewed as a layer with a relatively uniform plasma density distribution (Ngwira et al., 2013).
-However, the nighttime low latitude ionosphere is characterized by localized plasma density structures, known as ionospheric irregularities (Stolle et al., 2006).
-The equatorial ionospheric irregularities may be identified as irregular plasma density bite outs observed in situ along Low Earth Orbit (LEO) satellite tracks in the topside ionosphere (Woodman and La Hoz, 1976; Tsunoda, 1980; Tsunoda et al., 1982; Kelley, 2009).
-The equatorial ionospheric irregularities may also manifest as Equatorial Spread Fs (ESF) which are irregular signatures on ionograms due to backscattering from and above the F-layer at the bottom (Woodman and La Hoz, 1976; Hysell and Burcham, 1998).
+However, the night-time low-latitude ionosphere is characterized by localized plasma density structures, known as ionospheric irregularities (Stolle et al., 2006).
+The equatorial ionospheric irregularities may be identified as irregular plasma density "bite-outs" observed in situ along low Earth orbit (LEO) satellite tracks in the topside ionosphere (Woodman and La Hoz, 1976; Tsunoda, 1980; Tsunoda et al., 1982; Kelley, 2009).
+The equatorial ionospheric irregularities may also manifest as equatorial spread-F (ESF) signatures, which are irregular signatures on ionograms due to backscattering from the bottom side of the nighttime Flayer and also above (Woodman and La Hoz, 1976; Hysell and Burcham, 1998).
 Ionospheric irregularities have also been called plasma plumes because of their appearance in range versus time radar displays (Woodman and La Hoz, 1976).
-The plumes are characterized by elongated, wedge-like cross-sections that extend from the bottom of the F-layer to higher altitudes (Tsunoda, 1980; Tsunoda et al., 1982; Ma and Maruyama, 2006).
-Equatorial ionospheric irregularities usually extend along magnetic field lines to magnetic latitudes of about $\pm 15^{\circ} - \pm 20^{\circ}$ (Ossakow, 1979; Kil and Heelis, 1998; Nishioka et al., 2008; Kelley, 2009).
+The plumes are characterized by elongated, wedgelike cross sections that extend from the bottom of the F layer to higher altitudes (Tsunoda, 1980; Tsunoda et al., 1982; Ma and Maruyama, 2006).
+Equatorial ionospheric irregularities usually extend along magnetic field lines to magnetic latitudes of about $\pm 15^{\circ}$ to $\pm 20^{\circ}$ (Ossakow, 1979; Kil and Heelis, 1998; Nishioka et al., 2008; Kelley, 2009).

-Ionospheric irregularities in the low latitudes arise after sunset because of the Rayleigh - Taylor Instability (RTI) which originates from the lower F - region (Woodman and La Hoz, 1976; Kelley, 2009; Schunk and Nagy, 2009).
-These irregularities vary in scale size, between several centimeters and hundreds of kilometers (Lühr et al., 2014; Xiong et al., 2016; Rino et al., 2016).
-A width of about 100 km was observed for the depleted ESF bands using an all-sky air-glow imager (Otsuka et al., 2004).
-The occurrence of ionospheric irregularities varies according to local time, season, longitude, latitude, solar and magnetic activity (Kil et al., 2009).
+Ionospheric irregularities in the low latitudes arise after sunset due to the Rayleigh-Taylor instability (RTI) which originates from the lower F region (Woodman and La Hoz, 1976; Kelley, 2009; Schunk and Nagy, 2009).
+These irregularities vary with respect to scale, from several centimetres to hundreds of kilometres (Lühr et al., 2014; Xiong et al., 2016; Rino et al., 2016).
+A width of about 100 km was observed for the depleted ESF bands using an all-sky airglow imager (Otsuka et al., 2004).
+The occurrence of ionospheric irregularities varies according to local time, season, longitude, latitude, and solar and magnetic activity (Kil et al., 2009).
 Their occurrence is a subject of interest because of the effect they have on propagating radio signals.
 Their presence in the ionosphere may cause amplitude and phase scintillations of radio signals, thereby affecting many applications that rely on these signals (Yeh and Liu, 1982).